vendia/blog/posts/2021-12-09-announcing-new-features.md

 ---
 draft: false
+slug: azure-support-smart-contracts
-title: 'Announcing Azure support, smart contracts, and new pricing plans for Vendia Share'
+title: Announcing Azure support, smart contracts, and new pricing plans for Vendia Share
-description: 'Today, we are excited to announce a new set of features for Vendia Share to further help developers build secure, decentralized data applications.
-Let’s jump into some of the new features.'
+description: Today, we are excited to announce a new set of features for Vendia Share to further help developers build secure, decentralized data applications.
+Let’s jump into some of the new features.
-date: '2021-12-09'
+date: 2021-12-09
 authors:
   - David Brown
 categories:
   - announcements
+seo:
+  title: Vendia Supports Azure and Smart Contracts
+  description: "Learn about Vendia Share's latest features including Azure-support
+    and Smart Contracts. "
+createdBy: ""
+createdAt: ""
+updatedBy: Caroll Casbeer
+updatedAt: 2023-01-27T17:28:00.714Z
+id: 789c617b-e018-43fd-86f3-2be90de9797f
 ---

 **Announcing Azure support, smart contracts, and new pricing plans for Vendia Share**